opsaaaaa/interview-q-and-a-api-demo/README.md

+My name is Sean Ferney, im a ruby on rails programer and this completed assessment is my work.

+I spending some time preparing to use the original assessment.
+I matched ruby and bundler and rails versions and fixing broken dependencies, I also experimented with updating rails.
+I decided it would be more effective to start from a new clean project and meet the assessment specifications with that instead.
+It is a 6 year old project that is more or less a empty rails app.

+Working with out older versions of rails takes more debugging time.
+Thats fine on the clock, but on my own time I would rather use an up-to-date version of rails.

+That also gave me a chance use my preferred setup, with tools like rspec and factory bot.
+It also avoids issues with changes to gems affecting documentation.

+The following is the assessment readme as specified on github at [Abbott-Unlimited/rails-interview-project](https://github.com/Abbott-Unlimited/rails-interview-project/blob/master/README.md)

 # Kaleo Rails Engineer Candidate Interview Project

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.